Ohio's 6th congressional district

+Ohio's 6th congressional district is a U.S. congressional district which is represented by Representative Michael Rulli of the Republican Party.
+Rulli was elected to the seat after he defeated Democrat Michael Kripchak in the June 11, 2024 special election, caused by the resignation of incumbent Bill Johnson (R) on January 21, 2024.

-Ohio's 6th congressional district is represented by Representative Bill Johnson (R-OH).
-This district runs along the eastern side of the state, bordering West Virginia, and Pennsylvania.
+This district runs along the eastern side of the state, bordering West Virginia and Pennsylvania.
 It stretches from Marietta through several Ohio River industrial towns all the way to the city of Youngstown.

 History

-When Robert McEwen was first elected in 1980, the Sixth District of Ohio consisted of Adams, Brown, Clinton, Fayette, Highland, Pickaway, Pike, Scioto, and Ross Counties plus Clermont County outside the city of Loveland, Harrison Township in Vinton County and the Warren County townships of Clearcreek, Deerfield, Hamilton, Harlan, Massie, Salem, and Wayne.
-At that time, The Washington Post described the Sixth as "a fail-safe Republican district."
+When Bob McEwen was first elected in 1980, the sixth district of Ohio consisted of Adams, Brown, Clinton, Fayette, Highland, Pickaway, Pike, Scioto and Ross counties plus Clermont County outside the city of Loveland, Harrison Township in Vinton County and the Warren County townships of Clearcreek, Deerfield, Hamilton, Harlan, Massie, Salem and Wayne.
+At that time, The Washington Post described the sixth district as "a fail-safe Republican district".

-The Ohio General Assembly redrew the Sixth District following the results of the 1980 Census.
-The boundaries from 1983 to 1987 included all of Adams, Clinton, Fayette, Highland, Hocking, Jackson, Pike, Ross, Scioto, Vinton and Warren Counties, plus Waterloo and York Townships in Athens County; Wayne Township in Clermont County; Concord, Jasper, Marion, Perry, Union, and Wayne Townships in Fayette County; and Washington Township and the Cities of Miamisburg and West Carrollton in Montgomery County.
+The Ohio General Assembly redrew the sixth district following the results of the 1980 United States census.
+The boundaries from 1983 to 1987 included all of Adams, Clinton, Fayette, Highland, Hocking, Jackson, Pike, Ross, Scioto, Vinton and Warren counties, plus Waterloo and York townships in Athens County; Wayne Township in Clermont County; Concord, Jasper, Marion, Perry, Union and Wayne townships in Fayette County; and Washington Township and the cities of Miamisburg and West Carrollton in Montgomery County.